-The town has a good choice of shopping, with high street brands including Debenhams, Next and lots more.
+The town has a good choice of shopping, with high street brands and local names.

-South Shields has an open-air market held in the market place and is open Monday, Friday and Saturday, 9am- 4pm offering a variety of bargains, food and home-made delicacies.
-Find out more about South Shields Market
+South Shields has an open-air market held in the market place which offers a variety of bargains, food and home-made delicacies.
+Find out more about South Shields Market.